-János Lázár has served as the head of the Prime Ministry since June 2, 2012.
+Lázár previously served as the head of the Prime Ministry from June 2012 until May 2018.
 Lázár initially filled this position in the rank of state secretary before becoming a cabinet minister when the office was elevated to ministerial status in the third Orbán government beginning in 2014.

 Grew up in the town of Hódmezővásárhely (population 47,000) in southern Hungary.
 Received a degree in law from Attila József University in Szeged (southern Hungary) in 1999.